 What is a milking machine?

-A milking machine is a mechanical device that extracts milk from dairy animals such as cows and buffaloes.
-It uses a combination of vacuum pressure and pulsation to draw milk from the udder gently.
+A milking machine is a mechanical device that automates the extraction of milk from dairy animals—primarily cows and buffaloes—using controlled vacuum pressure and pulsation technology.

 How does a milking machine work?